alexandre-fiaschi/password-generator/README.md

 Simple Passowrd Generator Form built in React and styled with Sass

-- Form inspired by JS course, re-written converted in React
+- Form inspired by JS practice exercises, re-written in React

 ---